kevinwu23/SourceCheckup/README.md

 # SourceCheckup

-This is the repo for the data and code used in the paper [How well do LLMs cite relevant medical references?
+This is the repo for the data and code used in the paper:

+[How well do LLMs cite relevant medical references?
 An evaluation framework and analyses](https://arxiv.org/abs/2402.02008)

 ![Main results](https://github.com/kevinwu23/SourceCheckup/blob/main/mainfig.png?raw=true)

 ## Overview